This rule sets forth the requirements for discharging an individual from the designated hospice's care and/or the hospice benefit.

 (d) Moves out of the service area;

-(f) Revokes the hospice benefit according to paragraph (B) of this rule;
+(f) Revokes the hospice benefit in accordance with paragraph (B) of this rule;

-(h) Compromises the safety of the individual or the safety of the hospice staff.
+(h) Is discharged for cause, such as compromising the safety of self or the safety of the hospice staff.

-(2) The individual who revoked the hospice benefit or who was discharged from the hospice benefit during the second ninety-day benefit period, or any subsequent sixty-day benefit period, would begin the new enrollment in a new sixty-day benefit period.
+(2) The individual who revoked the hospice benefit or who was discharged from hospice care during the second ninety-day benefit period, or any subsequent sixty-day benefit period, who re-elects the hospice benefit, shall be enrolled in a subsequent sixty-day benefit period.

-(1) The individual or the representative may change the designation of the particular hospice from which hospice care is received once during each benefit period.
+(1) The individual may change the designation of the hospice from which care is received once during each benefit period.
 The change of the designated hospice is not considered a revocation of the election from the period in which it is made.

-(2) To change the designated hospice, the individual or the representative must file, with the hospice from which the individual has received care and the newly designated hospice, a signed statement the includes the following information:
+(2) To change the designated hospice, the individual must file, with the hospice from which the individual has received care and the newly designated hospice, a signed statement which includes the following information:

 (a) The name of the hospice from which the individual has received care;